yoyo9747/linux/Documentation/arch/riscv/uabi.rst

 Misaligned accesses
 -------------------

-Misaligned scalar accesses are supported in userspace, but they may perform poorly.
-Misaligned vector accesses are only supported if the Zicclsm extension is supported.
+Misaligned accesses are supported in userspace, but they may perform poorly.